TempoWorks/vigi/README.md

 > [!WARNING]
 > Browser is W.I.P.
-> The project updated from tauri v1.
-All features from vigi v1 implemented in vigi v2.

-Browser for dalet, text, gemtext with native support of txtdot proxy and local txtdot engines
+Browser for dalet, text, gemtext with native support of txtdot proxy and drova plugins.

 ## Features